Enjoy any 5 free lessons!

 Reading Material

-Download as PDF Download PDF View as Seperate PageWHAT ARE SCALED PICTURE GRAPHS & BAR GRAPHS?Picture graphs and bar graphs are used to represent data and to solve simple one- and two-step problems using the information in the graphs.
+Download as PDF Download PDF View as Separate PageWHAT ARE SCALED PICTURE GRAPHS & BAR GRAPHS?Picture graphs and bar graphs are used to represent data and to solve simple one- and two-step problems using the information in the graphs.
 On scaled pictographs, a picture represents more than one item on a pictograph.
 Scaled graphs help us show data where larger numbers are involved.

 To better understand scaled picture graphs and bar graphs…